sibrash4/jekyll-theme-chirpy/_posts/2023-10-31-Reflection-2023-stack-overflow-annual-developer-survey.md

 pin: true
 math: true
 mermaid: true
-#image:
+image:
-  #path: /assets/img/stacks.svg
+  path: /assets/img/stacks.png
-  #alt: Responsive rendering of Chirpy theme on multiple devices.
+  alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

 ## Reflection on how the technology landscape has changed